CANADIAN JOURNAL OF CARDIOLOGY INSTRUCTIONS FOR AUTHORS

 Trehan S, Anderson JL.
 Thrombolytic therapy.
 In: Yusuf S, Cairns JA, Camm AJ, Fallen EL, Gersh BJ, eds.
 Evidence Based Cardiology.
 London: BMJ Books, 1998:419-44.

 Videos may be submitted for publication online, at no cost to the author(s).
 Video clips should be submitted as MPG, MOV, AVI, or GIF files.
 The author(s) should verify that all video clips take less than one minute to load and that they play properly.
 The file size should be less than 1.5 MB.
 Larger clips are permissible with 3-D images.

-In cases where information associated with an article is too extensive for publication in the Main Paper (eg, detailed methods, data sets, additional figures or tables), this content can be included as online-only supplemental information.
+In cases where information associated with an article is too extensive for publication in the Main Paper (e.g., detailed methods, data sets, additional figures or tables), this content can be included as online-only supplemental information.
 All supplementary material (other than videos) should be incorporated in a single PDF file at the time of manuscript submission.
-The materials should amplify the information in the print article and must be called out sequentially in the text (eg, Supplemental Methods, Supplemental Table S1, Supplemental Table S2, etc; Supplemental Figure S1).
-Eachset of online supplementary information should be numbered beginning with S1, and continuing as S2, S3, etc. Titles and/or legends for each supplementary figure or item should be included within the table or figure so that it appears in the appropriate place in the PDF file.
+The materials should amplify the information in the print article and must be called out sequentially in the text (e.g., Supplemental Methods, Supplemental Table S1, Supplemental Figure S1, etc;).
+Each set of online supplementary information should be numbered beginning with S1, and continuing as S2, S3, etc. Titles and/or legends for each supplementary figure or item should be included within the table or figure so that it appears in the appropriate place in the PDF file.
 Supplementary material will not be typeset.

 - Cover letter

 - Article title

 - Full names and affiliations of all authors

 - Name, mailing address, telephone and fax numbers, and email address of corresponding author

 - Article main text (including Acknowledgements, Funding Sources, and Disclosures sections at end)